 How blockchain--based Autonomous Smart Travel Ecosystem will tackle the issues

-In addition to these solutions, the The Autonomous Smart Travel Ecosystem is a blockchain-based payment and settlement platform designed for stakeholders in the travel industry including small and large airlines, hotels, tour and providers.
+In addition to these solutions, The Autonomous Smart Travel Ecosystem is a blockchain-based payment and settlement platform designed for stakeholders in the travel industry including small and large airlines, hotels, tour, and providers.
 It is run by a company called Further Network.
 On the platform, any of these stakeholders can create their own assets and modifiable services and publish them using their own smart contracts.
-They can also get real time payment through the blockchain and cryptocurrencies.
+They can also get real-time payment through the blockchain and cryptocurrencies.

 Further Network intends to start tokenizing of assets, then identity sharing and achieve a fully integrated set of systems on the blockchain.
-Of course, Further Network cannot a lone solve all the issues in travel and tourism industry, and so blockchain.
-However, Further Network and the many startups in the two lists above: cryptocurrencies in tour and travel industry and ICOs in travel and tour industry plus many other examples that we haven't talked about of course, offer great examples of how these challenges can be overturned.
+Of course, Further Network cannot alone solve all the issues in the travel and tourism industry, and so blockchain.
+However, Further Network and the many startups in the two lists above cryptocurrencies in tour and travel industry and ICOs in travel and tour industry plus many other examples that we haven't talked about, of course, offer great examples of how these challenges can be overturned.

 Solving hotel reservation and ticket booking problems